 Assessment will be continuous and summative.
 Students will present/display project work for studio tutors and peers for review/assessment at the end of each module and receive feedback on their progress.
 Over the duration of the diploma students are required to complete a minimum of two written assignments for visual culture.

-Who is this course for?
+Who is this programme for?

-Felicity Clear, BA, MA,
+Felicity Clear, BA, MA

 Beth O’Halloran, BA, MA

-Elaine Leader, BA,
+Elaine Leader, BA

-Fiona Loughnane, BA, MA,
+Fiona Loughnane, BA, MA

-Vivian Hansbury Dip.
+Vivian Hansbury, Dip.
 Fine Art, MA Fine Art

 Tel: + 353 1 636 4214